 1. Daily Connection to Source

 When we’re in the scarcity mindset it’s primarily because we’ve lost our connection to Source.
-We feel orphaned and abandoned by life – cut off from the flow that is the true source of our abundance.
+We feel orphaned and abandoned by life and cut off form the flow that is the true source of our abundance.

 Like any relationship, this connection needs to be cultivated.
 And that means giving a little (or a lot!) of our time and attention to it each day.

-This can be done in all kinds of creative ways.. from journaling, to meditation, to prayer.. even dancing, singing, or painting!
+Creative ways of doing this include, journaling, meditating, praying.. even dancing, singing, or painting!
 All you need is an openness to Spirit and a heart of gratitude.

 The abundant mindset has a steadfast, unwavering connection to Source.

 2. Radical Responsibility for our Reality

 The scarcity mindset sees the source of it’s problems as something outside itself.
 It’s the voice telling us saying “It’s my boss that’s wrong.. my partners fault.. the market is saturated.. my friends don’t understand me”.

 It blames everything outside of itself for its physical reality.